bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

   In lexical scope closure works.
 If there is a function inside of a function and something is called that isn't in the (inside) function, it will look outward to the function it lives in for what it needs.

-  Or if the child need a car and doesn't have one, they can go to their parent and ask for a car.
+  AKA if the child need a car and doesn't have one, they can go to their parent and ask for a car.

 4. Describe the four rules of the 'this' keyword.